Vatueil/FuncFind/README.md

 Relies on NetworkX for calculating subgraphisomorphism.

-This script is a prototyp and was written as part of my Bachelor Thesis 2015.
+This script is a prototype and was written as part of my Bachelor Thesis 2015.

 The script exports the control flow graphs of all functions from IDA and uses subgraphisomorphism to match with templates to find similar functions.
 It also uses additional information from /helper for more precise matching.

 /helper contains descriptions for some architectures.